Deep Security Agent may initiate communication to Workload Security or it may be contacted

 to the agent.
 This security domain is highly controlled to ensure that agents have

-no access to Workload Security or the computer that it is running on.
+no access to Workload Security or the computer on which it is running.

 Both the agent and Workload Security use two different security contexts to establish